seeker-it/3301-gematria/README.md

 # Short FAQ For Newbies

 ### What Is Cicada 3301, Liber Primus, etc?
 Cicada 3301 is a mysterious group that became known for posting complex puzzles online, starting in 2012.
 These puzzles challenged participants with cryptography & steganography.
-The group's ultimate purpose remains unclear, but as mentioned in the beginning of each puzzle, they mentioned looking for "highly intelligent individuals".
+The group's ultimate purpose remains unclear, but as mentioned in the beginning of each puzzle, they are looking for "highly intelligent individuals".

 You can read more about Cicada 3301 on [The Uncovering Cicada Fandom](https://uncovering-cicada.fandom.com/wiki/Uncovering_Cicada_Wiki), which also includes attempts at solving Liber Primus, Cicada's latest unresolved puzzle from 2014.